RattyDAVE/docker-ubuntu-xrdp-mate-custom/README.md

 # Ubuntu 16.04 with XRDP and MATE.
 Version 2

+Use https://github.com/RattyDAVE/docker-ubuntu-xrdp-mate-custom/issues to send feedback, issues, comments and general chat.

 ## rattydave/docker-ubuntu-xrdp-mate-custom:latest points to v2

 A virtual desktop docker conainer with persistant user information.